The total amount of money in the world: it depends on how we define what counts as money and what not.

-For example, gold might not be called money, but it has a market value and is an asset, similarly real estate which is estimated as a 7.6 trillion investment can be included or may be not.
+For example, gold might not be called money, but it has a market value and is a financial asset.
+Similarly, real estate which is estimated as a 7.6 trillion investment can be included or may be not.

 How much money exists on Earth?
 It’s a simple question with a bunch of complicated answers.

 The next step up is M1, which includes all the physical money, plus quickly accessed money like that in checking accounts, and comes in at $25 trillion.
 M2 includes M0 and M1, but also pulls in stuff like savings accounts and CDs under $100,000.
 That figure is around $60 trillion.

 But, well, that’s just currency.
 And one country’s currencies can be wiped out by war or other influences.
 Or inflation or deflation could change the value of the money you do have.
 Or a whole host of other things.

 - 7.6 trillion real estate investment

-7.9 trillion the amount of gold and silver
+- 7.9 trillion the amount of gold and silver

-70 trillion stock market investment
+- 70 trillion stock market investment

-90 trillion notes and coins in circulation
+- 90 trillion notes and coins in circulation

 - 199 trillion dollars is debt by people and countries

 - 1.2 quadrillion is the amount of derivatives.

 - 1,200,000,000,000,000 dollars now that’s what we call a big number.

 Digital assets such as bitcoin are currently valued at around 250 billion dollars and people like Jack Dorsey (the guy from twitter!) say that in 10 years most transactions will be made using cryptocurrencies.
 Now think about it this way:that’s not even 1% of the notes and coins!

 Now think how many millenials aren’t yet in the investing world and i’m sure that when they do, they won’t care about gold or silver.